sws-computersysteme/azure-ai-travel-agents/README.md

 ## Advanced Setup

 To run the application in a more advanced local setup or deploy to Azure, please refer to the [Advanced Setup](docs/advanced-setup.md) documentation.
 This includes setting up the Azure Container Apps environment, configuring the services, and deploying the application to Azure.

+## Join the Community
+We encourage you to join our Azure AI Foundry Developer Community​ to share your experiences, ask questions, and get support:

+- [aka.ms/foundry/discord​](https://aka.ms/foundry/discord) - Join our Discord community for real-time discussions and support.
+- [aka.ms/foundry/forum](https://aka.ms/foundry/forum) - Visit our forum to ask questions and share your knowledge.

 ## Contributing